MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 1. Follow the rest of the onscreen instructions.

-## Enable Plan 2 for a custom workspace
+## Enable Plan 2 on a custom workspace

 Enable Plan 2 on a specific workspace as follows: